aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### listColumns {#listColumns--}

 Readonly.
-Gets ListColumns of the ListObject.
+Gets the [ListColumn](../listcolumn/) list of this table.

 ```javascript
 listColumns : ListColumnCollection;